Bearle/kalliope-uber/README.md

 **Additional notes**:

-* If start_address is given, Gmaps will be used to get geolocation data and will replace the given start_{longitude,latitude} if any
+* If start_address is given, Yandex Maps will be used to get geolocation data and will replace the given start_{longitude,latitude} if any
-* If end_address is given, Gmaps will be used to get geolocation data and will replace the given end_{longitude,latitude} if any
+* If end_address is given, Yandex maps will be used to get geolocation data and will replace the given end_{longitude,latitude} if any

-* If either start_address or end_address is given, gmaps_api_key is mandatory.
-* If you want to use the gmaps geolocation api, you need to enable the [Google Maps geolocation API](https://developers.google.com/maps/documentation/geocoding/intro)
+* Yandex Maps API key isn't required if you have than 25.000 calls/day, but can be used if you have more.

 ## Return Values